What is the solar energy potential in your region?

 Average energy potential in thermal kWh per year and per square meter: from 1220 kWh / m².year to more than 1760!

-Example: if you live in Bas-Rhin (North Alsace) you will have less than 1220 kWh of recoverable energy per year per m².
+If you live in Bas-Rhin (Northern Alsace) you will have less than 1220 kWh of recoverable solar energy per year and per m².
+If you are in the Montpellier region, you will have 1620 to 1760 kWh/m² each year.
+This is around 40% more than in Alsace or the North of France.

-Example with a concrete case: a thermal solar panel mounted in Alsace, in the Bas-Rhin
+Detailed example: thermal solar production in Alsace, in Bas-Rhin

 As read on the cards, we have a year: